craftercms/docs/source/developers/plugins/blueprints.rst

 To replace the **Screenshot not Set** image for your blueprint, simply add an image file (e.g.  ``default.png``) under the ``.crafter/screenshots/`` folder of your blueprint.

-Let's take a look at an example of fixing the **Screenshot not Set** image for an installed site as seen in the above image.
+Let's take a look at an example of fixing the **Screenshot not Set** image for an installed project as seen in the above image.

-Below are the folders/files for the blueprint used to install the site ``Sample Site``:
+Below are the folders/files for the blueprint used to install the project ``Sample Site``:

 .. image:: /_static/images/developer/plugins/bp-files-w-o-default-image.png
    :alt: Plugin Descriptor - Blueprint files and folders without a default image